EmanuelePapini/csespy/README.md

 # csespy

 This repository contains a collection of python routines to read and process data from the CSES-01 spacecraft.
+This routines are designed to plot payload observations in a given et of semiorbits, and to perform some basic analysis on the data.

-It is intended for the internal use of the CSES-Limadou collaboration
+It is intended for the internal use of the CSES-Limadou collaboration.
+Payload supported up to now are:
+* EFD ULF/VLF/ELF (Electric Field Detector)
+* SCM (Search Coil Magnetometer)
+* HPM (High Precision Magnetometer)
+* LAP (Langmuir Probe)
+* PAP (Plasma Analyser Package)
+* HEPD (High Energy Particle Detector) *--> Support recentrly added*
+* HEPP-L, HEPP-H, HEPP-X (High Energy Package) *--> Support recentrly added*

 Dependencies: matplotlib, skimage, mpl_toolkits, collections, scipy, copy, warnings, termcolor, numpy, h5py, flammkuchen, datetime